haow85/ZeroMat/README.md

 # ZeroMat

+ZeroMat is an open-source software owned by Ratidar Technology LLC (http://ratidar.mysxl.cn).
+If you want to purchase commercial software products from us, please send an email to haow85@live.com.

 ZeroMat is a cold-start solver for recommender systems invented by Hao Wang and published at ICISCAE 2021.

 The paper can be found here : https://arxiv.org/abs/2112.03084